-☐ Open the Switching > QoS/Priority > Global dialog. ☐ In the VLAN priority for management packets field, specify the VLAN priority with which the device sends management data packets. ☐ Save the changes temporarily.
-To do this, click the ✓ button. enable Change to the Privileged EXEC mode.
+□ Open the Switching > QoS/Priority > Global dialog. □ In the VLAN priority for management packets field, specify the VLAN priority with which the device sends management data packets. □ To save the changes temporarily, click the button. enable Change to the Privileged EXEC mode.
+Assigning the VLAN priority of 7 to management packets.
+The device sends management packets with the highest priority. show network parms Displaying the priority of the VLAN in which the device management is located.
+IPv4 Network ...
+Management VLAN priority.